ai-lab-circle/deep-tutorials-tensorflow-slim/README.md

 ## Overview
 ### Quick start

-This script executes train, evalution and segmenation step.
+This script includes train, evalution and segmenation step.
+Also, user can use sample command-line in that script.

 ```bash
    cd DEEP_TUTORIAL_ROOT
    ./train_nucleui.sh